Our Sustainable Future - CSU, Chico

-Part II: CSUN SOP - Mechelle Best and Stephen Low, CSU, Northridge
+Part II: CSU, Northridge Sustainable Office Program (SOP) - Mechelle Best and Stephen Low, CSU, Northridge

 A course titled 'Best Practices in Sustainability' equips students with skills like energy auditing, that are becoming increasingly important in the workplace and in living more sustainably.
 Students learn foundational concepts of measurement and consumption; are trained to conduct assessments; perform personal assessments and assess campus offices.
 Students use these skills to conduct assessments for the University's Sustainable Office Program (SOP).
 This part of the presentation focuses on the SOP and a video series created to increase awareness and encourage staff and faculty participation.